Skip to content

 Suspected microbial keratitis

 Suspected bacterial keratitis requires prompt and intensive therapy to achieve bactericidal concentrations in the cornea.
-Small peripheral ulcers are often started on a newer fluoroquinolone at frequent intervals, especially in contact lens wearers where gram-negative coverage is important.
+Small peripheral ulcers in contact lens wearers are often started on a newer fluoroquinolone dosed every 30 to 60 minutes around the clock initially, then tapered as the ulcer responds.

-Larger, central, or vision-threatening ulcers often warrant culture, short-interval follow-up, and co-management with a corneal specialist.
-Fortified antibiotics from a compounding pharmacy may be appropriate depending on severity and local protocols.
-Local resistance patterns and referral pathways should guide the regimen and review schedule.
+Larger, central, or vision-threatening ulcers often warrant culture before starting therapy, short-interval follow-up, and co-management with a corneal specialist.
+Fortified antibiotics (such as fortified tobramycin and fortified vancomycin or cefazolin) from a compounding pharmacy may be appropriate depending on severity, culture results, and local protocols.
+The decision to culture versus treat empirically should reflect ulcer size, location, depth, anterior chamber reaction, and whether the patient has been on prior antibiotics.

 Antibiotic Eye Drops, Ointments, and Oral Options